academe/omnipay-helcim/README.md

 to an unsecure page on your site will result in a browser error, and also in the results of the payment being sent as clear-text (unencrypted).

+To get around the lack of programmable return URLs, and the lack of an "unauthorised" reponse back to your site, I strongly suspect that the form will need to be used within am iframe to be able to control the flow for the user more smoothly and more intuitively.

 It appears at the moment that the Helcim Hosted Page payment form will never return a "declined" or error status to your site.
 The user will remain on the page until they either successfully get a card approved, or fail a number of times are are sent to the "cancel" URL (the site home page, set up for the account - NOT specific for each form).

-The Hosted Page mode supports authorize (aka preAuth) and purchase actions only.
+The Hosted Page mode supports `authorize` (aka preAuth) and `purchase` actions ("type" field) only.
 The remaining actions are available through the direct API.